Mr-Chang95/Portfolio/README.md

 ## Introduction
 Hello!

-Welcome to my Data Analyst Portfolio.
+Welcome to my Portfolio.
 My name is Daniel Chang and I am excited to have you here!

 In this repository, you will come across several folders and sub-folders that contain projects that demonstrate the following, but not limited to the following skills: data gathering with APIs, data wrangling, data exploration, statistical analysis, data visualization, presentation skills, etc. A majority of my projects are done using the Python programming language in Jupyter Notebook.
 Some of the most used packages are Pandas, Numpy, Seaborn and Matplotlib.